JaykeMeijer/MountainLight/README.md

 # MountainLight

-ESP32 code for a WiFi enabled wall mounted light designed consisting of WS2812b LEDs.
+ESP32 code for a WiFi enabled wall mounted light consisting of WS2812b LEDs.